asumagic/angelsea/README.md

 ### What is the best supported calling convention?

-Currently, only the `asCALL_GENERIC` calling convention is supported (and not all of it yet).
-They will perform _much_ faster than native conventions, so we strongly recommend it for angelsea (for now), as otherwise all your native calls will fall back to the VM.

-In contrast, the BlindMindStudios JIT implements the native calling conventions to the extent that it can.
-This is much more complicated to support because it more or less involves reinventing the C++ ABI.
+Currently, the `asCALL_GENERIC` calling convention is the best supported (though some things are not covered).

+We provide very preliminary support for the native calling conventions, but for now, `asCALL_GENERIC` is a probably more performant and stable option.
+Unsupported calls will fall back to emitting the call via the VM.

 Angelsea currently only supports the generic calling convention because it is the easiest to support without falling back to the interpreter, because it can